Using a high quality textbook to support teaching for mastery

 The school mathematics textbook has a long history and something of a reputation to shake off:

-Even beyond this historical picture, textbooks have often been seen to occupy the less creative side of mathematics teaching.
-But this is all changing in some primary classrooms, where teachers have been engaged in a trial [read about initial findings here] involving new textbooks, adapted from one of two examples used in Singapore, and designed to support a mastery approach to mathematics teaching.
+Even beyond this historical picture, textbooks have often been seen to occupy the less creative side of maths teaching.
+But this is all changing in some primary classrooms.
+Teachers have been engaged in a trial [read about initial findings here] involving new textbooks, adapted from one of two examples used in Singapore, and designed to support a mastery approach to maths teaching.

 Interim findings have been encouraging with teachers reporting positive effects on their own confidence and on children’s confidence, understanding and progress.

-Hannah Gray, who teaches Y2 at Thorn Grove Primary School in Bishops Stortford, and works with the Matrix Essex and Herts Maths Hub, is one of the teachers involved in the trial.
+Hannah Gray teaches Year 2 at Thorn Grove Primary School in Bishop's Stortford, and works with the Matrix Essex and Herts Maths Hub.
+She is one of the teachers involved in the trial.
 At the start of the NCETM visit, children are sitting on the carpet and involved in an animated discussion over a problem displayed on the whiteboard:

 ‘How can Amira share 12 key chains equally between 2 children?’